arezaii/pf_build_scripts/README.md

 ## Troubleshooting

 Access denied! - Make sure you specified a `<base_directory>` that is writeable.
 On shared environments, something under `scratch` or `home` would be appropriate.

+CMake version wrong! - Some systems have the cmake executable as cmake3, you can edit the build_parflow.sh script to modify the cmake command.
+Or you can download a newer version of cmake and update the PATH similar to the above description.